Tskk-dev/CatpPUPSIS/README.md

 ## Contact

-For any inquiries, please contact me at my [email](rejinimikasi06@gmail.com) or open an issue in the repository.
+For any inquiries regarding the original project, please contact @feiryrej at their [email](rejinimikasi06@gmail.com) or open an issue in their original repo.

 For any inquiries regarding THIS fork specifically, please do not bug the original author.
 File an issue report within THIS repository.